ionic-team/ionic-docs/docs/angular/your-first-app/8-distribute.md

 ## Create an Environment

-[Package builds](https://ionic.io/docs/appflow/package/builds) and [Deploy builds](https://ionic.io/docs/appflow/deploy/builds) can be futher customized via [Environments](https://ionic.io/docs/appflow/automation/environments).
+[Package builds](https://ionic.io/docs/appflow/package/builds) and [Deploy builds](https://ionic.io/docs/appflow/deploy/builds) can be further customized via [Environments](https://ionic.io/docs/appflow/automation/environments).
 This powerful feature allows you to create different configurations based on the environment variables passed in at build time.
 When combined with the [Automation](https://ionic.io/docs/appflow/automation/intro) feature, development teams can easily configure development, staging, and production build configurations, allowing them to embrace DevOps best practices and ship better quality updates faster than ever.

 Creating an Environment is available for those on our [Basic plans](https://ionic.io/pricing) and above.
 More information on this can be found in the [Create an Environment](https://ionic.io/docs/appflow/quickstart/environment) section within the Appflow docs.